Mark Bluvshtein: Youngest Canadian international master

 Jean-Marc Degraeve, Pascal Charbonneau, and Jean Hébert.
 Bluvshtein's first grandmaster round-robin tournament was the 2002 Montreal International, where he tied for 10th-11th places scoring 4/11; the winner was Degraeve.
-Just a couple of weeks later, in the 2nd Chess'n Math Association Futurity in Toronto, he tied for 1st-4th places, with 6/9, along with Yuri Shulman, Walter Arencibia, and Dmitry Tyomkin, missing a norm for the title of Grandmaster by half a point.
+Just a couple of weeks later, in the 2nd Chess'n Math Association Futurity in Toronto, he tied for 1st-4th places, with 6/9, along with Yuri Shulman, Walter Arencibia, and Dimitri Tyomkin, missing a norm for the title of Grandmaster by half a point.
 In the Toronto Labour Day Open 2002, he tied for first at 5/6 with Goran Milicevic.

 Youngest Canadian grandmaster

 In June 2003, Bluvshtein scored his first norm for the title of Grandmaster at a round-robin tournament in Balatonlelle, Hungary, by winning his last three games and finishing with 6½/9.
 He scored solidly at the 2003 Guelph International, with 5/9, but he had a rough tournament at the Montreal International, as he could only score 3½/11 in a field which had nine grandmasters out of 12 competitors.

-Bluvshtein switched trainers, working with Grandmaster Dmitry Tyomkin for a time, with success.
+Bluvshtein switched trainers, working with Grandmaster Dimitri Tyomkin for a time, with success.
 With funding assistance from chess patron and businessman Sid Belzberg, Bluvshtein was able to work with Israeli Grandmaster Alexander Huzman, and this provided the impetus for his next qualitative advance.

 Bluvshtein made a Grandmaster norm at the 2004 Canadian Open Championship in Kapuskasing, where he played eight grandmasters in ten rounds, while scoring 6½/10 to tie for 13th-26th places; he beat Vladimir Epishin and Arencibia, and lost only one game.

 The next month, at the 2004 Montreal International, he made his third and final qualifying grandmaster result with 6½/11 to place fourth; the winner was Zahar Efimenko.
 Then he placed third, following a tie-break playoff, at the Zonal Canadian Championship in Toronto, with 6½/9, behind co-winners Charbonneau and Eric Lawson.
 A couple of months later, Bluvshtein raised his international rating above 2500, completing the requirements for the title of Grandmaster.
 He was awarded the title by FIDE at age 16, during the 36th Chess Olympiad, held in Calvià, where he made a further grandmaster norm.
 Chess'n Math awarded Bluvshtein $7,000 for becoming a grandmaster.

 Bluvshtein won the Canadian Youth Championship (Under 18 group) in 2005, and tied for first at the Canadian Open Championship at Edmonton 2005, with a score of 8/10.
 He defeated Alexei Shirov among others.